-The guidelines are a bit different for people who want a primary residence for elderly parents or disabled children.
-For one, the elderly parents or disabled children must be unable to work or not have sufficient income to qualify for a mortgage on their own.
+Still, it’s important to understand the guidelines if you want a primary residence for elderly parents or disabled children.
+For one, the elderly parent or disabled child must be unable to work or not have sufficient income to qualify for a mortgage on their own.

-Unlike buying a home for a college student, there’s no distance requirement on where the primary residence is located.
-The elderly parents or disabled children do not have to be on the mortgage or title unless they prefer to be on it.
+As well, there’s no distance requirement on where the primary residence is located.
+The elderly parent or disabled child does not have to be on the mortgage or title unless they prefer to do so.

-When it comes to elderly parents, imagine that your parents live in a different state, and you need to move them back to Hampton Roads.
-With the Family Opportunity program, you can help your parents live independently while the home – which you own – builds equity.
+Here’s a scenario related to elderly parents.
+Imagine your mother or father (or both) live in a different state, and you need to move them back to Hampton Roads.
+With the Family Opportunity Mortgage, your parents can live independently while the home, which you own, builds equity.

 In another situation, I recently helped a client purchase a home for his mother.
 At the time, the mom lived with my client but preferred to have a place to call her own.
 The Family Opportunity Mortgage allowed the mother to live alone but the child (my client) paid the mortgage.
 Here’s one more real-life situation.
 In North Carolina, my client wanted to buy a home for his mother because the mom was living with a roommate until the roommate moved out.
 The cost of living became too great.

 Bear in mind that, even though you may buy the home for a parent, your parent(s) will need to show documentation to prove they cannot qualify for the mortgage on their own.
 Those documents include tax returns, social security awards letter, and/or proof of retirement income.